explorable-viz/popl2022/Review/response.md

 We thank our three reviewers and accept all their notational suggestions and minor corrections.

 As a general comment, we feel the presentation would be improved if we dropped □ and the associated ordering (which as Reviewer B notes is actually a preorder, not a partial order).
 These details were motivated by performance, but it now seems clear that other implementation techniques (e.g. memoisation) may address this while avoiding the complexity of holes.
-It therefore seems premature to presuppose a hole-based approach in the paper.
+It therefore seems premature to presuppose a hole-based implementation for the paper.
 If reviewers are amenable, we will drop Fig. 8 and the various □ rules and related exposition, and use the space to do a better job of explaining the core analysis.
 As Reviewer C notes, these sections could be clearer and would benefit from some examples.

 ### Reviewer A

-Your understanding of the figure is correct, assuming you mean Fig 2.
+Your understanding of the figure is correct, if you mean Fig 2.
 The initial visual selection is the value of y in the record {x: "USA", y: 196.7} passed to BarChart; we will clarify this and do the same for the LineChart.
-(Fig 1 does not involve the De Morgan dual, but shows how different visual selections induce different data selections; we will make sure this is clear.)
+Fig 1 does not involve the De Morgan dual, but shows how different visual selections induce different data selections; we will make sure this is clear.

 ### Reviewer B